top of page

 However, when avoidance becomes your default response, it can also hold you back.
 Constantly dodging challenges means missing the chance to teach your inner monkey to chill out and cope with real-life stressors.
 Over time, this habit fosters isolation and reinforces fear rather than encouraging growth.

-In short, while avoidance can be a handy tool during a moment of high anxiety, leaning on it too much might prevent you from learning to manage anxiety in the long run.
+In short, while avoidance can be a handy tool during a moment of high anxiety, leaning on it too much might prevent you from learning to manage anxiety in the long run, you actual reinforce the anxiety.
 Embrace strategies that allow your monkey mind to settle and grow, after all, even hyperactive primates can learn to take a breather.

 Since anxiety is trying to help, the key is redirecting it instead of fear loops: